 Individual program features explored include the mission and objectives, program services, organizational relationships, operational structure, governance, funding, stakeholder engagement and transparency, testing purpose and scope, testing setting, and reciprocity.
-A few of these program aspects are briefly explained below.
+A few of these program aspects are briefly explained in the STEPP Fact Sheet.

 For further information regarding the STEPP Initiative, contact Seth Brown, Stormwater Programs Director, SBrown@wef.org.